 It is also important to shampoo your hair regularly.
 If you have oily hair, you may want to wash it every day.

 Avoid rubbing and touching skin lesions.
 Squeezing, pinching or picking blemishes can lead to the development of scars or dark blotches.

-Men who shave and who have acne should test both electric and safety razors to see which is more comfortable.
-When using a safety razor, make sure the blade is sharp and soften your beard thoroughly with soap and water before applying shaving cream.
+Test both electric and safety razors to see which is more comfortable.
+When using a safety razor, make sure the blade is sharp and soften the hair thoroughly with soap and water before applying shaving cream.
 Shave gently and only when necessary to reduce the risk of nicking blemishes.